 So, why not design it ourselves?
 We invested in the building at 110 James Street and created a modern, light-filled space for our team.
 From here, an idea was born.

-We stopped to ask ourselves the question, what options do entrepreneurs and growing businesses have to find ways to establish themselves in Niagara?
-While Niagara does have a small business centre and economic development organization, there isn’t a dedicated community or work space where entrepreneurs and small businesses of all kinds can thrive.
-With that in mind, we pledged to pivot Accel North from a tech accelerator to a work space and community that is equipped to support the growth of all businesses starting out in Niagara.
+We stopped to ask ourselves the question, what options do entrepreneurs and growing businesses have to establish themselves in Niagara?
+While various cities in Niagara offer Small Business Centres, there isn’t an entity providing a community and flexible work space options that are dedicated to entrepreneurs and small businesses.
+With that in mind, we pledged to pivot Accel North from a tech accelerator to a community offering cowork and flexible work spaces, supporting the growth of all small businesses in Niagara.

 By providing light-filled, open concept work spaces, we’ve created a space where people can feel inspired when they come to work or start a new business venture.

 One of the greatest benefits of being a business owner or entrepreneur is the freedom to choose the direction you want to go.
 With that comes one of the greatest challenges.
 How can you know the right direction to go?
 Starting out, you don’t have a lot of help, limited knowledge and every obstacle is a brand new experience.

 To help address this challenge, we are partnering with local businesses and mentors that you will have access to, so you have a support network as you grow.
 We hope to foster an eco-system that supports business growth, entrepreneurism and professional development in Niagara.

 The Accel North relaunch signifies our mission of providing the premier location & collaborative community for Niagara’s entrepreneurs and small businesses to Work, Meet and Grow.